sungjin70/vue-scoped-store/README.md

   @PageStore()
   private hellowWorld = '';

-  // @AsPage is something that let vue-scoped-store know that this component is a page.
+  // @AsPage is something that let ScopedStore know that this component is a page.
-  // so that vue-scoped-store can destroy all variables which belong to this page
+  // so that ScopedStore can destroy all variables which belong to this page
   // when the page is about to destroy.
   @AsPage()
   private isPage = true;